-In Germany, the Quante StSG 52 was used for finding clandestine radio
+In Germany, the Quante StSG 52 was not only used for finding clandestine radio

 stations, but also for locating TV sets.
 In the early days

-of television, customers needed to pay a fee for a permit to receive
+of television, customers had to pay a fee for a permit to receive

 television and radio broadcasts.
 If you did not pay for a reception permit,